Information on entry requirements for specific countries

 Information on entering a certain country could also be found in the diplomatic-consular missions of the countries that you plan on visiting.

-Passengers are obliged to be informed of all general recommendations of competent health institutions prior to the travel, and to get to know to the rules of entering a country they travel to.
+Passengers are obliged to be informed of all general recommendations of competent health institutions and diplomatic-consular missions prior to the travel, in order to get informed of the rules when entering a country they travel to.

 Instructions of entering Switzerland